peteroupc/peteroupc.github.io/estimation.md

 <a id=Estimators_with_User_Specified_Relative_Error></a>
 ## Estimators with User-Specified Relative Error

 The following algorithm from Huber (2017)<sup>[**(1)**](#Note1)</sup> estimates the probability of 1 of a stream of random zeros and ones (that is, it estimates the mean of a stream of Bernoulli random numbers with unknown mean).
 The algorithm's relative error is independent of that probability, however, and the algorithm produces _unbiased_ estimates.
+The algorithm assumes the stream of numbers can't take on the value 0 with probability 1.

 The algorithm has the following parameters: